vincentvis/Codam-Philosophers/readme.md

 -   [x] Write tests in a Codam style acceptable way
 -   [x] Understand how to avoid race conditions
 -   [x] Make the simulation work with large numbers of philosophers/threads (200+)

+## Codam project FAQ

+All Codam projects are written within the 42/codam styleguide called The Norm.
+The intention is that it should force you to write clean code and make everybody write in the same style so evaluations and code reviews are easier.
+This gives guidelines on maximum lines per function (25), maximum characters per line (80), maximum functions per file (5), maximum number of parameters per function (4) etc.
+Although these guidelines are highly debated and do not always serve their intented function of clean code, they are non negotionable in the projects, 1 small mistake and you have to redo the project.

+Thus the "cleanness" of the code in these projects are within the scope of The Norm.
+More information about the norm can be found in [this repository](https://github.com/42School/norminette/)